Is life changing too fast?

 The pace of change unsettles us and makes us grumpy.
 Most changes have good and bad parts — cable TV, the internet, the mobile phone.
 Here’s another innovation with good and bad effects.
 Are we going to be happy or grumpy with this change?

 Imagine if you could say, “What kind of sauce and how big of a bottle do you want?
-Great, I’ve ordered it on the Publix app, and it will be here via drone delivery in 15 minutes, before the Joneses even arrive.”
+Great, I’ve ordered it on the Publix app and it will be here via drone delivery in 15 minutes, before the Jones family even arrives.”

 Sounds like next-generation science fiction.
-Except that in Tampa and Orlando, Walmart is rolling out this exact service right now in partnership with DroneUp.
+Except that in Tampa and Orlando, Walmart is rolling out this exact service right now, in partnership with DroneUp.
 Certain customers within about a mile of the Wal-Mart distribution center can sign up for this service.
-Current delivery windows are 8 a.m.-8 p.m.
+Delivery windows are 8 a.m. - 8 p.m.

 Companies like SkySafe (skysafe.io) are already building solutions to defend against drone threats in the U.S. SkySafe creates an electronic bubble around airports or large sporting events.